jamiesyme/Lattice/README.md

 There is no configuration file yet, so any visual (or functional) changes will require a recompile.
 Also, the audio module gets its info from a custom script that I use to control my audio, but it should be very straightforward to swap the implementation to use something else.

+Minfo makes use of transparency, so you will need a [composite manager](https://wiki.archlinux.org/index.php?title=Xorg&redirect=no#Composite).

 ## Compiling

 Dependencies: